jlondal/RDA/README.md

 docker-compose up
 ```

-You can access your environment via [JupyterHub](https://127.0.0.1:8000).
-Note that this will not use valid SSL certs you will need to replace them in the secrets folder.

-To take the environment down type
+You can access your environment via [JupyterHub](https://127.0.0.1:8000).To take the environment down type

 ```bash
 docker-compose down